 You guys are in for a treat.
 TWO furniture makeovers in one week.
 Not quite sure how I pulled that off.
 You can check out the cute little mint table I completed for the nursery here if you missed it!

 You know the drill for TFMD.
 One theme, tons of fab furniture flippers.
 This month was Black.
 I don’t think I’ve ever painted a piece of furniture black to be honest.
-I used Graphite by Annie Sloan once, which is more of a dark charcoal, but I’m just not that into the solid black look.
+I’m just not that into the solid black look.
 I prefer it as more of an accent color.
 Which is exactly how I used it on this piece.
 I promise, there is black.

 Now for the piece of furniture.
 My parents were visiting a couple weeks ago and my mom found this cute little table in my favorite antique shop.
 I told her I’d paint it for her as long as I could use the wallpaper on the inside.
 Done and done.